 9. Governing Law.
 THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT GIVING EFFECT TO CONFLICTS OF LAWS PRINCIPLES.

 10. Relationship of the Parties; No Third Party Beneficiaries.
 The Parties shall not be deemed in a relationship of partners or joint venturers by virtue of this Agreement, nor shall any Party be an agent, representative, trustee or fiduciary of any other.
 No Party shall have any authority to bind any other to any agreement.
-Nothing in this Agreement shall be deemed to stipulate any benefit for third parties not signatories hereto.
+Nothing in this Agreement shall be deemed to stipulate any benefit for third parties not signatories hereto or a permitted assign of a signatory hereto; provided that, the LLC shall be a third party beneficiary of this Agreement.

 11. Limitation of liability.

-(a) Notwithstanding anything herein to the contrary, it is the explicit intent of each Party that neither Party is making any representations or warranties whatsoever, express or implied, beyond those expressly set forth in this Agreement, and it is understood that, except for the representations and warranties contained herein or in the LLC Agreement and without limiting any rights, claims and remedies against GE or any other third party, the LLC is acquiring the Subject Unit from ENA “AS IS, WHERE IS.”
+(a) Notwithstanding anything herein to the contrary, it is the explicit intent of each Party that neither Party is making any representations or warranties whatsoever, express or implied, beyond those expressly set forth in this Agreement, and it is understood that, except for the representations and warranties contained herein or in the LLC Agreement and without limiting any rights, claims and remedies against ABB or any other third party, the LLC is acquiring the Subject Unit from ENA “AS IS, WHERE IS.”
 Without limiting the generality of the foregoing, except for the representations and warranties contained in this Agreement or in the LLC Agreement, ENA hereby disclaims and negates any representation or warranty, expressed or implied, at common law, by statute, or otherwise, relating to the condition of the Subject Unit (including any implied or expressed warranty of merchantability or fitness for a particular purpose, or of conformity to models or samples of materials).

 (b) Notwithstanding anything herein to the contrary, no Party or their respective directors, officers, shareholders, managers, or employees will be liable to any other Party, or its directors, officers, shareholders, managers or employees, whether under breach of contract, breach of warranty, tort liability (including without limitation both negligence and strict liability), strict liability or otherwise, for any incidental, special, indirect or consequential damages whatsoever (including without limitation lost profits or revenue) of any nature connected with or resulting from performance of this Agreement, but rather shall be liable only for direct actual damages arising from the breaching Party’s breach or sole, joint or concurrent negligence.